TheRNB/Classmate/README.md

 ```
 #### Installing the dependencies ####
 ```
-cd ClassBoom
+cd ClassBoom/classboom
 pip install -r requirements.txt
 ```

 ### Execution: ###
-You can setup your desired setting in manage.py.
+You can setup your desired setting in classboom/settings.py.
 Once done, you can run the server by:
 ```
+./manage.py migrate
 python3 manage.py runserver
 ```
 (Note: The project comes with a temporary front-end so that you can tune the settings to your liking and see wether you like it or not.)